Hgoatly/RecipesWithout/testing.md

     - **Pass/Fail**: Pass.

-## User story 10 is concerned with being able to contact the site owner:
+## Contact: user story 10 is concerned with being able to contact the site owner:

+10. I want to be able to get in touch with the site owner so that I can share any comments or criticisms about the site.

 - Navigate to the contact page, by clicking the link on the navbar or the footer.
 - **Test Case 19:**